 It’s quite a good idea to take a picnic with you as this keeps the cost of the trip down, and is usually a favourite option for young children.
 There are plenty of picnic benches and grassy areas throughout the Zoo where you can picnic.
 But don’t worry if you haven’t brought your picnic with you, there are places where you can buy a picnic, or cafés and restaurants throughout the Zoo park too.
 You’ll find further information about Eating at the Zoo by following the link.

 Don’t forget your camera – if it’s a clear day you’ll get wonderful views over Edinburgh and particularly towards the Pentland Hills to the south.

-The most frequent bus service which passes the Zoo is the Lothian Buses 26 which you can catch by walking up Abbeyhill from Nether Craigwell, and catching the 26 on London Road near the junction with Easter Road.
-It takes around half an hour dependent on traffic.
+The most frequent bus service which passes the Zoo is the Lothian Buses 26 which you can catch (if you are based in the city centre) on Abbeyhill, London Road, Princes Street, Shandwick Place or Haymarket.
+The journey takes around twenty minutes to half an hour dependent on traffic.